pranavVention/Doosan-RT/README.md

     rosservice call /dsr01h2017/motion/move_joint

-Change joint andgle and set time to 5.
+Change joint angle and set time to 5.
 Click enter and you would see the robot move in reality

 ## Test 4
     roslaunch dsr_launcher single_robot_rviz_gazebo.launch host:=192.168.1.3 mode:=real model:=h2017